4 Surprising Signs You Don’t Truly Love Yourself (Even If You Think You Do)

 Sign 4: You Keep Searching For The Perfect . . .
 Diet, Partner, Car, House etc.

-As with sign number 3, external things, or experiences, or other people may help you to feel better, but the lift is only temporary because you have no control over them, and the world around us is constantly changing.
+As with sign number 3, external things, experiences, or other people may help you to feel better, but the lift is only temporary because you have no control over them, and the world around us is constantly changing.
 The only person completely dedicated to you, is you.
-The only source of consistent love, joy and fulfillment is that which you consistently give yourself.
+The only love, joy and fulfillment that you can control, is that which you give and create for yourself.